Soha Ali Khan

 Soha Ali Khan Pataudi (born 4 October 1978) is an Indian actress who has worked in Hindi, Bengali, and English films.
 She is the younger daughter of veteran actress Sharmila Tagore and former India cricket captain Mansoor Ali Khan, of Bhopal, and the younger sister of actor Saif Ali Khan.
-She started her acting career with the romantic comedy film Dil Maange More (2004), and is best known for her role in the drama film Rang De Basanti (2006) and the romance film Ahista Ahista (2006).
+She started her acting career with the period drama film Iti Srikanta (2004) and is best known for her role in the drama film Rang De Basanti (2006) and the romance film Ahista Ahista (2006).
 In 2017, she authored a book The Perils of Being Moderately Famous that won the Crossword Book Award in 2018.

 Early life and background

 Khan was born on 4 October 1978 in New Delhi, India, to the Pataudi family as the Nawab of Pataudis.
 She is the youngest daughter of Mansoor Ali Khan Pataudi, the 9th Nawab of Pataudi hailing from the Barech tribe of Pashtuns, and Sharmila Tagore, an actress of Bengali-Assamese descent hailing from the Tagore family.
 Both her father Mansoor Ali Khan Pataudi and paternal grandfather Iftikhar Ali Khan Pataudi were former captains of the Indian cricket team, while her grandmother, Sajida Sultan Pataudi, was the Begum of Bhopal.